creggian/readInput/README.md

 Ok, it's not one line for humans :) but it is for the machine.
 And it is easy to edit-copy-paste in your remote cluster and submit a new job

 **BONUS**: in this way it easy to create a for loops to launch job array, whenever the resource manager does not support it

+**REMARK**: run the example using `Rscript` command from your console.
+If you try to copy-paste and run the same code inside RStudio or in a R console, it will crash because of `commandArgs(TRUE)`.

 To Do
 -----